J-Berat/Moose.jl/README.md

 ### Tips
 - The emissivity interpolation file defaults to `Synchrotron/emissivity.dat` under your home directory; provide a different path when prompted if needed.
 - Use the `help=true` keyword (`MOOSE(help=true)`) to print a detailed description of available options without running the pipeline.

+### How to confirm things work
+- **Smoke test the installation:** run `julia --project -e 'using MOOSE; MOOSE(help=true)'`.
+This precompiles the package and prints the built-in help without needing any data files.
+- **Interactive end-to-end run:** follow the standard `MOOSE()` workflow described above with a real simulation directory.
+Success is indicated by FITS outputs next to your simulation files and a `MOOSE_summary.log` entry summarizing the run.
+- **Config-driven batch run:** prepare a JSON config (for example by saving answers from a previous interactive session) and run `julia --project src/MOOSE_cli.jl /path/to/config.json --quiet`.
+This reuses stored parameters and will append to `MOOSE_summary.log` on completion.

 ---